The World’s Weirdest and Most Exotic Fruits

 The cupuacu fruit is related to cacao, or cocoa, and is common in the Amazon basin.
 Brown in color, the fruit has an oblong shape that is typically about 20 centimeters long.
 It usually weighs between 1 to 2 kilograms.

 The outer skin is thick and hard.
 The flesh is whitish and soft.
 It has a unique, fragrant flavor of chocolate and pineapple.
-Cupuacu is packed with vitamins and rich nutrients, which is thought to boost the immune system, lower cholesterol, and rejuvenate the skin and hair.
+Cupuacu is packed with vitamins and rich nutrients, which are thought to boost the immune system, lower cholesterol, and rejuvenate the skin and hair, though there is currently a lack of scientific evidence to back up these claims.

 Scientific Name: Blighia sapida